American Options with Last Exit Times: A Free-Boundary Approach: The Optimal Stopping Problem

-Lemma \ref{SSINE} tells us that $[t_*, T]\times \{L\} \subset \mathcal{D}$.
-Suppose that we run the process $X$ starting at point $(t, x)\in [t_*, T]\times(0, L]$, and we see from \eqref{GKBTC} that in order to compensate the negative term inside the expectation, the process shall hit level $K$ as the local time term is positive, but $L<K$, indicating the process can not hit level $K$ before exercising at level $L$.
+\begin{Lemma} All points $(t, x)\in [t_*, T]\times (0, B(t)] $ belong to the stopping set $\mathcal{D}$. \end{Lemma} \begin{proof} The proof follows from the argument in \cite[Page 559, (i)]{DetempleandKitapbayev2021} and amounts to showing that $[t_*, T]\times [0, L]$ also belongs to the stopping set $\mathcal{D}$.
+Suppose, on the contrary, that there exists a point $(t, x)\in[t_*, T]\times(0, L)$ being in set $\mathcal{C}$ such that $V(t, x)>G(t, x)$ by definition.
+Then, we run the process $X$ starting from $(t, x)\in [t_*, T]\times(0, L)$ and we see from equation \eqref{GKBTC} that the second, third and fourth terms in its right-hand side are negative, and in order to ensure $V>G$, the process shall continue till it hits level $K$ as the local time term is positive, but $L<K$, indicating the process cannot hit level $K$ before exercising at level $L$ due to Lemma \ref{SSINE}.
+This implies $V<G$, which is a contradiction.
 Therefore, it is optimal to stop immediately on this set and the conclusion follows. \end{proof}